mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 I do not mean to imply
 that the goal of transition is to be properly gendered, but *wouldn’t it be nice*?
-When people assume I’m a cisgender woman life is simpler and safer – if lacking the nuance of queer diversity.
+When people assume I’m cisgender, life is simpler and safer – if lacking the nuance of queer diversity.
 Even condescending and sexist phrases can feel refreshing –